You just got your Jack Russell from the breeder and you are over the moon to welcome your furry friend into your home.

 What are the nutritional requirements for growing puppies?

 Jack Russell puppies are so much fun.
 Between their small size and their loveable attitude, it is easy for your growing puppy to steal the show compared to other dogs.

 With that said, you want to make sure your puppy is getting enough nutrients in its diet so that it can promote healthy development.

 Things like weight gain and growth should happen naturally, but you also need to remember that there are four key nutrients that help promote healthy development in your growing puppy: protein, fat, calcium, and digestible carbohydrates.

-Protein is very important for growing puppies.
-Protein is broken down to support the following functions: growth, repair of injured cells, the immune system, and strengthening organs.
+Protein is essential for growing puppies.
+Protein is broken down to support the following functions: growth, repair of injured cells, the immune system, and strengthening of organs.

 It is recommended to feed a minimum of 22-32% protein on a dry matter basis.

 Protein found in animal sources is a complete protein because it contains all 20 amino acids.
 Food sources such as eggs and meat are complete proteins.

 Protein from vegetable sources does not contain all essential amino acids; therefore are incomplete proteins.